wilkster/SnipShape/Readme.md

   to resize the shape.
 All shapes/text can be resized in this manner.
 - While hovering over a focus rectangle/line when the cursor changes to a hand you can click, then move/drag the shape around the snip.
-- When drawing or moving line based shapes, they will snap to a focus point if they are near it.
 - When the focus rectangle is active over a shape, and you click on the shape, you may use the right mouse button to bring up a shape dependent menu or use shortcut keys to perform operations on the shape as described below